 Highlights include studies into confined liquid crystals, spontaneous formation of the gyroid phase by simple particles and hierarchical self-assembly of chiral fibres and other components.

-I was awarded the 2012 Cyril Hilsum Medal, the mid-career award of the British Liquid Crystal Society, as recognition of the original contributions my research has made to that field.
+I was promoted to a Personal Chair in 2009.
+Also, I was awarded the 2012 Cyril Hilsum Medal, the mid-career award of the British Liquid Crystal Society, as recognition of the original contributions my research has made to that field.

 In the UK, I have worked with Prof Steve Evans (Leeds) and Prof Nigel Mottram (Strathclyde) as well as industrial collaborators at Unilever (Colworth) and HP (Bristol)